FROM START-UP TO RESILIENCE

 At present, our processes at the registration desk, and the adult and pediatric general outpatient department are entirely digital.
 We are using open-source software customized to Nepalese public sector healthcare, NepalEHR, for this.

-Bishal Chaudhary, our Director of Administration and Operations in Rajpur, is working remotely with the technology team in Kathmandu after the patient load in the clinic is low in the evening (January 2020).
+Bishal Chaudhary, our Director of Administration and Operations in Rajpur, is working after the patient load in the clinic is low in the evening to troubleshoot problems in EMR (January 2020).
 He has championed the successful implementation of Electronic Medical Records in Rajpur doing everything from fixing electricity wiring to internet wi-fi, and from running around to the town to fetch a cable to running codes.

 Babita, a Community Health Worker, visits a pregnant woman at her home.
 This image is from December 2019 when we were testing the feasibility of a mobile application for streamlining information collection and health education during such home visits.

-Total cost* of Healthcare in Rajpur is 1.2 USD per capita, per year
+The total cost* of Healthcare in Rajpur is 1.2 USD per capita, per year (pc pa)

 * Total cost of Karma Health should not be confused with total cost of providing Healthcare in Rajpur.
 This is in addition to municipal expenses in healthcare.